Branding for Builders

 2.)
 The brand pyramid adds the two remaining elements: aspiration and emotion.

 3.)
-The evolution of Netflix shows how the non-member homepage — the “store window” of the site— evolved in tandem with the brand over twenty years.
+Netflix's evolution shows how the non-member homepage—the site's “store window”—evolved in tandem with the brand over twenty years.

 To apply the first model, ask yourself three questions: